 WMFC was founded on giving hope and inspiration to everyone diagnosed with Waldenstrom’s Macroglobulinemia.

-The purpose of the WMFC is to provide information, resources, a communications network, and experience on how to live with WM, plus encouragement to those affected by this rare and (presently) incurable blood cancer.
+We provide information, resources, a communications network, and experience on how to live with WM.
+We provide encouragement to those affected by this rare blood cancer.
 The WMFC is a non-profit, all-volunteer organization, developed and financed almost entirely by patients and their friends and families.
-As well as providing information to WM patients and care-givers, it funds important research into this orphan disease — research that can help improve available treatments and that may some day lead to a cure.
+As well as providing information to WM patients and care-givers.
+WMFC funds important research into this orphan disease — research that can help improve available treatments and may some day lead to a cure.

 If you are not already familiar with it, you should check out the excellent resources at our organization’s parent site, the IWMF website.
 This is a public website available to everyone.
 There you will also find information about WM and its treatment.
 In addition to its public website information, the IWMF also publishes, for its members, a newlsetter (The Torch).